 - An electronic Health Alert Card, which can be obtained from e-HAC’s website or app.

-Then, Indonesian doctors will implement a Covid-19 test upon arrival and the traveler must go into a required 5 days quarantine.
+Then, Indonesian doctors will implement a COVID-19 test upon arrival and the traveler must go into a required 5-day quarantine.

 Extra Info for Domestics Travel Destinations